MarcAlx/Right-season/README.md

 There are some ready to use scripts define in `package.json`

-To build the with uncompressed sources
+To build the app with uncompressed sources

-    yarn run build
+    yarn build

 To build the app ready for release with minified and compressed sources

-    yarn run release
+    yarn release

 To lint your code

-    yarn run lint
+    yarn lint

 To run your code locally with uncompressed sources (on port 3000) :